Jump to:

 Available or current treatment guidelines

-Meralgia paresthesia typically resolves in the postpartum period.
+Meralgia paresthetica typically resolves in the postpartum period.
 Avoiding tight clothing along the pelvis and carrying younger children along the affected hip can help prevent exacerbating symptoms further.
-Consideration of prolonged hip flexion and shortening pushing time during labor and deliver may also help the patient.
+Consideration of prolonged hip flexion and shortening pushing time during labor and delivery may also help the patient.10

-Individuals who sustain a neuropathy in labor and delivery should undergo physical therapy evaluation and assistive-device training prior to discharge.
+Individuals who sustain a neuropathy in labor and delivery should undergo physical therapy evaluation and assistive device training before discharge.

-Treatment of transient osteoporosis is conservative with symptom management as the condition typically regresses spontaneously over 6-8 months.22 Using assistive device to offload the painful joint and reduce risk for pathologic fracture is important if not done.
-Analgesics may be as needed.
+Treatment of transient osteoporosis is conservative with symptom management as the condition typically regresses spontaneously over 6-8 months.1 Using an assistive device to offload the painful joint and reduce the risk for pathologic fracture is important.
+Analgesics may be used as needed.
 Consultation with orthopedics surgery for management of osteonecrosis is warranted.

-Leg cramps may be treated with hydration, movement, and magnesium.23
+Leg cramps may be treated with hydration, movement, and magnesium.26

-Treatment for gestational diabetes includes dietary modifications with nutritional counseling, exercise, and insulin or oral medications.
-Blood sugars must be checked and reviewed on a regular basis by a physician who will adjust medication based on blood sugar control.
+Treatment for GDM includes dietary modifications with nutritional counseling, exercise, and insulin or oral medications.
+Blood sugars must be checked and reviewed regularly by a physician who will adjust medication based on blood sugar control.
 There may be additional fetal monitoring as well.
-Exercise, a healthy diet, and breastfeeding can reduce the incidence of type 2 diabetes for the mother and child.24
+Exercise, a healthy diet, and breastfeeding can reduce the incidence of type 2 diabetes for the mother and child.12

 The ultimate treatment for preeclampsia is delivery.